Multilingualism

 the learning of English.

-How is multilingualism used in the
+How is multilingualism used in classroom?

 In the classroom, trans - languaging may involve: